James-Fleming12/EvidentialHDC/docs/robust_iterations.md

 | soft-anchor (blend05) | 0.519 | **0.488** |

-**This is a negative for the "robust extractor is AL-cleaner" hypothesis.** The Robust variants are NOT cleaner at the class-mean probe — on fog the plain extractor is actually the highest (0.547 vs 0.534 / 0.519), on crosstalk they are tied (~0.47-0.49), and in absolute terms the purity is only ~0.5: a naive "query one point at each class mean" would label roughly half a class's points correctly on any
+**This is a negative for the "robust extractor is AL-cleaner" hypothesis.** The Robust variants are NOT cleaner at the class-mean probe, on fog the plain extractor is actually the highest (0.547 vs 0.534 / 0.519), on crosstalk they are tied (~0.47-0.49), and in absolute terms the purity is only ~0.5: a naive "query one point at each class mean" would label roughly half a class's points correctly on any